openl2m/openl2m/docs/code/switches_app/drivers/connector.rst

 to produce the basic switch view.

 More especially, this should load:

--the conn.vlans{} dictionary with Vlan() objects
+* the connector.vlans{} dictionary with Vlan() objects.
--the conn.interfaces{} dictionary with Interface() objects, each one representing an interface on the device.
+* the connector.interfaces{} dictionary with Interface() objects, each one representing an interface on the device.

-Note that these support classes/objects are defined in *switches/connect/classes.py*
+Note that these supporting classes (objects) are defined in *switches/connect/classes.py*

 A good example is in *switches/connect/snmp/connector.py*, where *get_my_basic_info()* uses snmp to get information on interfaces, vlans, lacp info, PoE, and more.

 **IMPORTANT DATA TYPES:**

 There are several Python dictionaries used to store data.
-Several of these have specific key data typem requirements.
+Several of these have specific key data type requirements.
 They are:

-* self.vlans: the key (index) is an *integer (int)* representing the numeric vlan ID.
+* *self.vlans*: the key (index) is an *integer (int)* representing the numeric vlan ID.
 Items are Vlan() class instances.

-* self.interfaces: this key (index) is a *string (str)*, representing a driver-specific key (frequently the name or snmp interface index)
+* *self.interfaces*: this key (index) is a *string (str)*, representing a driver-specific key (frequently the name or snmp interface index, aka ifIndex)
   Items are Interface() class instances.

-* interface.port_id: this is an *integer (int)* representing the switch port ID.
-This comes into play with SNMP drivers, as the interface index and the switchport ID can be different.
+* *interface.port_id*: this is an *integer (int)* representing the switch port ID.
+This comes into play with SNMP drivers, as only physical interfaces have port id's, and the interface index and the switchport ID can be different.
+  For more details, read the SNMP driver explanations.